sandialabs/pecos/documentation/results.rst

 * Links (i.e. the path to a monitoring report or other file/site for additional information)

-Text, graphics, tables, and links can be combined to create custom dashboards.
+The user defined text, graphics, tables, and links create custom dashboards.
 Pecos includes dashboard examples in the `examples/dashboard <https://github.com/sandialabs/pecos/tree/master/examples/dashboard>`_ directory.
 :numref:`fig-dashboard1`, :numref:`fig-dashboard2`, and  :numref:`fig-dashboard3` show example dashboards generated using Pecos.